 Compliance accreditation matters.
 FCSA and Professional Passport audit their members against HMRC standards.
 DASA holds both accreditations.
 That means two independent bodies have checked the payroll process.

-Read the guide to what makes an umbrella company compliant in the UK.
+Read the umbrella compliance guide.
 It covers exactly what to look for.